 - Copies of any custody agreements, parenting plans or visitation schedules.

-Once you have finalized your divorce, there are still a few things you need to do to finalize the process.
+Once you actually leave your husband, there are still a few things you need to do after the divorce process ends.
 This includes completing an after divorce checklist.
 Some of the items on the list include:

 This is a deeply personal decision.
-If you choose to do it, your divorce lawyer can include a name change order in your divorce decree, and save you some time and money.
+If you choose to change your name when you leave your husband, you or your divorce lawyer can include a name change order in your divorce decree.
+You can also do it afterward.

 Life insurance and disability insurance are different for single women and single moms.
 You need to make sure you’re adequately covered, especially if you have young children.

-Divorce is one of the situations that qualifies you to make changes to your coverage mid-year.
+Divorce is one of the situations that qualifies you to make changes to your coverage mid-year, a “qualifying event.”
 If you carried your spouse’s health insurance, now is the time to remove them from your policy (ask HR about this).
 If you were on their insurance, you have several options for coverage.

 - COBRA is a federal law that allows you to stay on the same plan for up to 36 months if the employer is big enough.

-- Marketplace insurance.
-If you don’t have access to employer-sponsored health insurance, you can sign up for an individual policy through the Marketplace.
+- ACA Marketplace insurance.
+If you don’t have access to employer-sponsored health insurance, you can sign up for an individual policy through the ACA Marketplace.

 - CHIP.
 If you have children, they may be eligible for free or low-cost coverage through the Children’s Health Insurance Program.